abid-mujtaba/local-chromecast/README.md

 ## Synposis

 This project allows one to watch local media by streaming it to a Google ChromeCast present on the local network.
 The video is streamed at approximately 650 kbps at which speed the video quality is excellent.
+One can mute audio, pause and resume and use a seekbar to move playback to different parts of the video.

 NOTE: This does NOT require any hacking of the ChromeCast or registration with the Google backend.
 Simply set this project up on an Ubuntu computer which has Chrome and the Google Cast Chrome Extension installed and it will work.